AJChapman/acthpa-website/site/info.md

 UHF radios are used for communication between pilots and others such as ground crew and landholders.
 The [HGFA Open Channel](http://www.safa.asn.au/resources/HGFA_UHF_Radio_Channel.pdf) (472.125 Mhz, no tone squelch) is the main communication channel used by paraglider pilots, while hang glider pilots are using Channel 14 (476.750 MHz) CTCSS 71.9.

+### Waypoints

+We have waypoint files for setting tasks around the ACT sites:

+- <a href='/files/waypoints/ACTHPA.wpt' download>ACTHPA.wpt</a>: For flight instruments,
+- <a href='/files/waypoints/ACTHPA.kml' download>ACTHPA.kml</a>: For use in [Google Earth Pro](https://www.google.com/earth/versions/#earth-pro),
+- <a href='/files/waypoints/TPCACT2020.wpt' download>TPCACT2020.wpt</a>: For use in the ACTHPA Turnpoint Challenge; includes all waypoints from ACTHPA.wpt, plus waypoints in the Corryong area.
+- <a href='/files/waypoints/TPCACT2020.kml' download>TPCACT2020.kml</a>: Google Earth version.

 ## More Info